Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/home.md

 it).

 Check out the rest of the site for how to format planet, star system, dialogue, ship log, and translation files!

+## Publishing Your Mod

+Once your mod is complete, you can use the [addon creation tool](https://outerwildsmods.com/custom-worlds/create/){ target="_blank" } to upload your mod to the database.
+Alternatively, you can use the [planet creation template](https://github.com/xen-42/ow-new-horizons-config-template#readme){ target="_blank" } GitHub template if you're familiar with Git and GitHub

 ## Helpful Resources